Classic Inca Trail

 How to Book?: Send us your personal information as well as a Deposit of 30% and the Final Balance will be paid once you are in Cusco.

-Group Service: Price per person: US$790
+Group Service: Price per person: Adult US$850

 If you are a group of 02 we depart (No matter if you have paid as GROUP SERVICE).
 We NEVER pass our people onto another operator as most agencies do here in cusco.

-Classic Inca Trail Peru Packing List:
+Classic Inca Trail Peru Packing List

 Most people automatically assume that the weather is hot in South America, but because of the higher altitude in the Andes, the temperature can feel quite cold, especially at night.
 We recommend the use of a duffel bag or backpack, whichever is easiest for you to carry.
 A good size daypack is also essential.

-• Travel insurance is essential (and some copies)
+• Travel insurance policy (plus copies)

-• Airline tickets (and some copies)
+• Airline tickets (plus copies)

-• Any entry visas or vaccination certificates required
+• Entry visas or vaccination certificates (if required)

 • Windproof/waterproof jacket

-• Sun hat
+• Sun hat / cap

 • 2 pairs of shorts